snehapanda06/SKILLLAB_PROR-2026-TrinityRoulette/README.md

 Before submission, confirm that:

-- [x] Team details are complete
+- [y] Team details are complete
-- [x] Project description is complete
+- [y] Project description is complete
-- [x] Inspiration sources are included
+- [y] Inspiration sources are included
-- [x] Sketches are added
+- [y] Sketches are added
-- [x] BOM is complete
+- [y] BOM is complete
-- [x] Purchase list is complete
+- [y] Purchase list is complete
-- [x] Budget summary is complete
+- [y] Budget summary is complete
 - [x] Mechanical planning is documented if applicable
-- [ ] App planning is documented if applicable
+- [-] App planning is documented if applicable
 - [x] Code flowchart is added
-- [x] Task breakdown is complete
+- [y] Task breakdown is complete
 - [x] Weekly logs are updated
 - [x] Risk register is complete
 - [x] Testing log is updated
 - [x] Playtesting notes are included
 - [x] Build photos are included
-- [x] Final reflection is written
+- [y] Final reflection is written
 <img width="1131" height="1600" alt="image" src="" />

 ---